 There are very few other systems out there that allow teachers to give feedback to teachers in a structured way.
 Developing a culture where feedback is accepted, appreciated and the norm in our schools promotes success.Dr.
 Betsy Hargrove, District Superintendent, Arizona

-Based on nationally normed, research-based standards, NIET's Teaching Standards Rubric clearly defines effective teaching and fosters collaboration around a common language and vision that correlates with student achievement.
+Based on nationally normed, research-based standards, NIET's Teaching and Learning Standards Rubric clearly defines effective teaching and fosters collaboration around a common language and vision that correlates with student achievement.

 The rubric, currently used by nine states, brings a comprehensive focus on four key domains: Instruction, the Learning Environment, Designing and Planning Instruction, and Professionalism.

 Our observation system provides schools with a strong, valid and reliable instrument utilizing multiple observations of every teacher, every year by multiple, trained and certified evaluators.
 All evaluations are followed up with a post-conference session between the observed teacher and the evaluator to discuss areas of strength and refinement with the sole purpose being to help the teacher improve.

-We offer schools the opportunity to use NIET's Teaching Standard Rubric, or we assist them in implementing their own.
+We offer schools the opportunity to use NIET's Teaching and Learning Standards Rubric, or we assist them in implementing their own.
 These efforts are supported by:

 - Multiple measures of educator effectiveness.